Thornton Manor: Grounds

 The park was first laid out during Forwood's ownership.
 It included paths, a small summer house and a bridge.
-The gardens as they are now, were planned by Thomas H. Mawson and the 1st Viscount.
+The gardens as they are now were planned by Thomas H. Mawson and the 1st Viscount.
 The kitchen garden contains a loggia dated 1912, and there is another loggia to the southeast of the house; both were designed by Lomax-Simpson.
 To the northeast of the house is a structure known as The Lookout, which was designed in 1896 by Douglas and Fordham.
 A lake lies to the west of the house.
 A system of tree-lined avenues was laid out in 1912–14 by Lomax-Simpson, and has a total length of about 5 mi.

 Present day

-The Manor House is now privately owned and is available to hire for weddings and events.
+The manor house is now privately owned and is available to hire for weddings and events.

 British Prime Minister Boris Johnson and Irish Taoiseach Leo Varadkar held private talks at Thornton Manor on 10 October 2019 in relation to Brexit.

-During the evening of 5 February 2022 a substantial fire took hold in the main building requiring the attendance of eight fire engines.
+On the evening of 5 February 2022, a substantial fire took hold in the main building, requiring the attendance of eight fire engines.